 The Company maintains liability insurance for various risks associated with the operation of its natural gas pipelines and facilities.
 In connection with these liability insurance policies, the Company has been responsible for an initial deductible or self-insured retention amount per incident, after which the insurance carriers would be responsible for amounts up to the policy limits.
-For the policy year August 2004 to July 2005, the self-insured retention amount associated with general liability claims increased from \$1 million per incident to \$1 million per incident plus payment of the first \$10 million in aggregate claims above \$1 million in the policy year.
+For the policy year August 2004 to July 2005, the self-insured retention amount associated with general liability claims was \$1 million per incident plus payment of the first \$10 million in aggregate claims above \$1 million in the policy year.
 In May 2005, a leaking natural gas line was involved in a fire that severely injured an individual.
-The leak is believed to have been caused by a rock impinging upon a natural gas line that was installed for Southwest Gas and that is owned and operated by the Company recorded a \$1 million liability related to this incident during the third quarter of 2005 based on preliminary information available at the time.
+The leak is believed to have been caused by a rock impinging upon a natural gas line that was installed for Southwest Gas and that is owned and operated by the Company.
 In December 2005, the plaintiffs filed a complaint against the Company claiming \$3.4 million in medical bills, \$12 million in future medical expenses, and unspecified claims for general and punitive damages.
-The Company has answered the complaint and denied liability.
-If the Company was deemed fully or partially responsible, the Company estimates its exposure could be as much as \$11 million (the maximum noted above).
-In December 2005, the Company increased the reserves related to this incident by \$10 million, bringing the total liability to the Company's maximum self-insured retention level of \$11 million.

-For the policy year August 2005 to July 2006, the Company entered into insurance contracts that limit the Company's self-insured retention to \$1 million per incident plus payment of the first \$5 million
+By December 2005, the Company had recorded a total liability related to this incident equal to the Company's maximum self- insured retention level of \$11 million.
+In the fourth quarter of 2006, the case was settled.
+The amount of the settlement that exceeded \$11 million was covered by insurance.
+The Company's current insurance contracts limit the self-insured retention to \$1 million per incident plus payment of the first \$5 million in aggregate claims above \$1 million.